mattpocock/ai-hero-cli/README.md

 # Run a specific exercise by lesson number
 ai-hero exercise 1

-# Run a specific exercise with subfolder
-ai-hero exercise 1 --subfolder 2

 # Browse and select an exercise interactively
 ai-hero exercise
 ```